makersinstitute/android-academy/instructions/w6d1 - Music App.md

 #### 2. Design a Proper Layout

 Once you create from a template, you will have a `Java Class` and  `XML files`.
 Design a good layout that represent what can be done on that screen.
-Just create a simle
+Just create a simple one.

 #### 3. Access Created Views on XML inside the Java Class file